 Some of the most important things Ironhack evaluates in a potential student are their curiosity, passion, and drive.
 If you don’t have those three things, then you might not be able to get through the eight-week program.

 Luckily, Ironhack provides a couple of sample coding bootcamp interview questions to expect during the interview.
-These sample questions include:
+These sample questions include the following.